Frequently asked questions

 Any dispute between a consumer and a business.

-No. The advocacy work I do on behalf of consumers is and always will be free.
-But if you ask for help, I may write about your case.
+I don’t charge for the advocacy work I do on behalf of consumers.
+But it isn’t free.
+If you ask for help, I may write about your case.
 Your full name and city will be published.

 When you contact me with a complaint, I will review it as soon as possible.
 If it’s something I believe I can help with, I will get in touch with the company on your behalf.
 Please note: By contacting me you are giving me permission to be your advocate.
 I may use your correspondence with the company as background material, share it with the company at my discretion, or publish it.